jdegand/devchallenges-storybook/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://legacy.devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY) was to build an application to complete the given user stories.
-The [challenge](https://legacy.devchallenges.io/challenges/TSqutYM4c5WtluM7QzGp) was to build an application to complete the given user stories.
+The [challenge](https://web.archive.org/web/20240417024221/https://legacy.devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY) was to build an application to complete the given user stories.
+The [challenge](https://web.archive.org/web/20240526063936/https://legacy.devchallenges.io/challenges/TSqutYM4c5WtluM7QzGp) was to build an application to complete the given user stories. **Note**: The design documents may be incomplete, as you need to find an archived version of the challenges as all `legacy` challenges have had their documentation removed from DevChallenges.

 ## Thoughts